ros-controls/kinematics_interface/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![codecov](https://codecov.io/gh/ros-controls/kinematics_interface/graph/badge.svg?token=NS73VKPG9V)](https://codecov.io/gh/ros-controls/kinematics_interface)

 This is a ROS 2 package for using C++ kinematics frameworks in the context of ROS 2 control.
 A kinematics interface is designed to allow ROS 2 controllers to control robots in Cartesian space.
-This package also contains a basic implementation of the interface using KDL.
+This package also contains a basic implementation of the interface using KDL and a pinocchio-based implementation.
+Use  `kinematics_interface_pinocchio`  plugin when you need high-performance kinematics computations for complex robots, require efficient handling of large kinematic chains, or want to leverage Pinocchio's advanced features such as automatic differentiation and collision detection integration.
+The plugin supports damped least-squares Jacobian inversion for robust singularity handling.

 ## Contributing